MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 This section describes how to configure proxy connectivity for the Defender for Endpoint plug-in.
 If your enterprise uses a proxy to provide connectivity to Defender for Endpoint running on the Windows host, continue reading to determine whether you need to configure it for the plug-in.

-Reuse the Defender for Endpoint static proxy setting (`TelemetryProxyServer`).
+If you want to use the host [windows EDR telemetry proxy](configure-proxy-internet.md) configuration for MDE for the WSL plug-in, nothing more is required.
+This configuration is adopted by the plug-in automatically.

-If you want to use the host [static proxy](configure-proxy-internet.md) configuration for MDE for the WSL plug-in, nothing more is required.
+If you want to use the host [winhttp proxy](https://learn.microsoft.com/defender-endpoint/configure-proxy-internet?view=o365-worldwide#configure-the-proxy-server-manually-using-netsh-command) configuration for MDE for WSL plug-in, nothing more is required.
 This configuration is adopted by the plug-in automatically.

-If you want to use the host network and network proxy setting for MDE for WSL plug-in, nothing more is required.
+If you want to use the host [network and network proxy setting](https://support.microsoft.com/windows/use-a-proxy-server-in-windows-03096c53-0554-4ffe-b6ab-8b1deee8dae1#ID0EFD=Windows_11) for MDE for WSL plug-in, nothing more is required.
 This configuration is adopted by the plug-in automatically.

 ## Plug-in Proxy selection